Skip to main content

 Discrete/continuous data visualization

-Visualization elements are key when sifting and analyzing any kind of data.
-There are various charts and graphs you can use for representing both discrete and continuous data collections.
+Visualization is key when sifting through and analyzing any kind of data.
+Different charts and graphs suit discrete and continuous data collections.

 Bar graphs

-Most often used in visualizing discrete data, the bar graph will group data into rectangular bars with proportionate lengths to represent counted variables.
+Most often used for discrete data, the bar graph groups data into rectangular bars with lengths proportionate to the counted variables.

 Histogram

-The histogram is a visualization tool to demonstrate averages.
-For this reason, histograms are better tools for representing continuous data, which is more complex, fluctuating, and time relevant.
-If you have too many discrete data values to show effectively on a traditional chart, you can use a histogram.
+The histogram shows how values are distributed across ranges.
+Histograms suit continuous data, which is more complex, fluctuating, and time relevant.
+If you have too many discrete data values to show effectively on a traditional chart, a histogram works too.

 Frequency tables

-A frequency distribution table is a helpful graph when discrete data values are small.
-It's one of the most standard chart designs for discrete data visualization.
-However, you can also use a grouped frequency table to highlight continuous data.
+A frequency distribution table is helpful when discrete data values are small—it’s one of the most standard formats for discrete data visualization.
+You can also use a grouped frequency table to highlight continuous data.

 Plotted points

-Plotted point visuals are commonly used for demonstrating continuous data.
-Scatter plots, for example, can show relationships between continuous variables like x and y.
+Plotted point visuals are commonly used for continuous data.
+Scatter plots, for example, show relationships between continuous variables like x and y.

-Box and whisker plots are also helpful in visualizing the distribution of continuous variables.
-Alternatively, stem plot graphs are great for discrete data descriptions with their proportional values.
+Box and whisker plots also help visualize the distribution of continuous variables.
+Stem plots, on the other hand, work well for discrete data with their proportional values.

 In summary

-Data collection and analytics are pivotal to success in today's business, design, marketing, and research environments.
-Knowing what kind of data you have can help you improve your methods of analyzing and applying that data.
+and analytics are pivotal to success in business, design, marketing, and research.
+Knowing what kind of data you have helps you choose the right way to analyze and apply it.

-Look for instances of discrete and continuous data in your ecosystem and be mindful of the differences, applications, and benefits of each.
-Collecting and visualizing those findings will enhance your ability to achieve growth and success in any endeavor.
+Look for instances of discrete and continuous data in your ecosystem, and keep the differences, applications, and benefits of each in mind.
+Collecting and visualizing those findings will sharpen your ability to track progress and drive growth.

 Should you be using a customer insights hub?